FLSA STATUS: Exempt

 KNOWLEDGE, ABILITY and SKILLS

-- Must have the ability to effectively communicate with and maintain productive and effective working relationships with organization staff and management in accomplishing goals and objectives
+- Must also have the ability to effectively communicate with and maintain productive and effective working relationships with organization staff and management in accomplishing goals and objectives

 - Proficient skills in the use of Microsoft Office software, including Outlook, Word, and Excel